-After the BOLD and WOLD adjustments have been made, it may be necessary to adjust the main lobe.
-The goal is to achieve a high null depth (distance between lower intersection of side lobes and top of main lobe) as shown in Figure 3-6.
+Once the previously explained W.O.L.D. and B.O.L.D. adjustments have been made, it may be necessary to adjust the main lobe.
+The goal with this procedure is to achieve a High Null Depth (meaning the distance between the lower intersection of the side lobes and the top of the Main Lobe).

-In order to adjust the main lobe pattern characteristics ALL subreflector adjustment screws should be adjusted at the same degree (Note: Because the azimuth and elevation adjustments have been set, it is very important that the null depth adjustment be carefully conducted.
-Be careful not to alter any previous adjustments that have been made to the subreflector.
-Follow the procedure listed below when adjusting the null depth of the main lobe.
+NOTE: To adjust the main lobe pattern characteristics, all subreflector adjustment screws should be adjusted at the same degree.

+Follow the procedure listed below when adjusting the null depth of the main lobe:

-C-Band feeds - Adjustment screws are 3/4 X 10.
+C-Band Feeds - Adjustment screws are 3/4 X 10.
 Move 1 turn per 1dB of imbalance.

-Ku-Band feeds - Adjustment screws are 1/4 X 20.
+Ku-Band Feeds - Adjustment screws are 1/4 X 20.
 Move 1 turn per 1 dB of imbalance.

-All adjustments should be continued until the desired pattern is achieved.
-Upon completion, the antenna should be properly aligned with the satellite for maximum performance.
+Adjustments should be continued until the desired pattern has been achieved.
+Upon completion of adjustments, the antenna should be properly aligned with the satellite for maximum performance.